JeremyBoulter/CITS3007-Project/README.md

 - Implement encryption and decryption functions for both Caesar and Vigenere ciphers.
 - Provide a command-line interface (CLI) for running these functions.
-- Ensure code quality and adherence to C11 s
+- Ensure code quality and adherence to C11 standard.